 In any application for reconsideration there is a threshold, or preliminary, issue of whether the Tribunal will exercise its discretion under section 116 of the Act to reconsider the original decision.
-If satisfied the case warrants reconsideration, the issue raised in this application is whether the Tribunal should grant the request to reconsider and either vary or cancel the original decision and refer the matter back to the Director.
+If satisfied the case warrants reconsideration, the issue raised in this application is whether the Tribunal should grant the request to reconsider and cancel the original decision.